Revolut review Germany

 - Save money.
 Revolut’s Vault feature let you build up funds for a specific funding goal.
 Keep in mind it doesn’t pay any interest like a normal savings account, but it can be helpful for saving towards short-term goals.

-- Free child’s account.
+- Access to Revolut Junior.
 Revolut Junior is a money management platform aimed at children aged seven to 17 years old.
 This feature lets parents or guardians securely manage their child’s spending in a sub-account within the app.
-It’s available to Premium and Metal Revolut account holders only.

 How do the Revolut accounts work?

 Revolut offers four account tiers: Standard, Plus, Premium and Metal.
 Each of these accounts come with different levels of benefits and a different monthly fee.

 Fees and ratesRevolut has a certain number of fees and limits to be aware of:

 - Monthly fees: You will pay no monthly fee for the Standard account, €2.99 for Plus, €7.99 for the Premium account and €13.99 for the Metal account.

 - ATM fees.
 A 2% ATM fee will apply if you withdraw over the monthly limit for your chosen account: €200 per month for Standard, €200 per month for Plus and €400 per month for Premium and €800 per month for Metal.